trinitronx/chef-cookbooks/mysql_management/README.md

     {
       "id": "database_name",
+      "encoding": "utf8",
       "backup_schedule": "daily",
       "backup_rotation_period": "7"
     }

-In the above example, "backup_schedule", "backup_rotation_period", and "privileges" are optional.
+In the above example, "encoding", "backup_schedule", and "backup_rotation_period" are optional.
 A database can be created simply with an "id" and other options can be added later if needed.

 Items in the `mysql_users` data bag should be in the following format: